 As a seller, the next step would be listing your property so potential buyers can find it.
-The steps in this process include …
+Here are the steps for listing and viewing property.

-- Determining the price of your home, which your agent can assist with.
-This is calculated using your home’s location, condition, amenities and upgrades, and the price of similar properties.
-Agent’s will compile a comparative market analysis (CMA) to help you understand how and why your home is priced.
+Determine the price of your home.
+Your real estate agent can help you calculate this using your home’s location, condition, amenities and upgrades, and the price of similar properties.
+Agents will compile a comparative market analysis (CMA) to help you understand how and why your home is priced the way it is.

-- Entering your home into the Internet Data Exchange (IDX), which your agent has access to.
-The IDX brings together real estate listings from all over the country.
+Enter your home into the Internet Data Exchange (IDX).
+The IDX is a platform that your real estate agent has access to.
+It brings together real estate listings from all over the country.
 It enables members of the multiple listing service (MLS) to share and market their properties to other agents and potential buyers.

-- Marketing your home.
+Market your home.
 Whether they invest in traditional methods or list your home on other real estate websites, these marketing tactics will increase the exposure of your property to other agents and buyers.
-(We'll cover some popular ones below.)

 Typically, buyers will attend open houses to get a feel for a property and its location, condition, and amenities.
 Then, they’ll schedule dedicated showings with their agent (or the listing agent) at which they’ll walk through the property and ask more specific questions.